 - Agent-level CSAT, NPS, and CES tracking for individual performance management

-- Post-resolution surveys triggered automatically when a ticket is closed
+- Post-resolution surveys are triggered automatically when a ticket is closed

 - In-signature surveys embedded in outgoing support emails